Please enable JavaScript to view this site.

 The PDF output can be distributed in all of the file output options.

-Reduce the PDF file size - reduce embedded fonts
+Reduce the PDF file size - reduce images and embedded fonts

 If you choose to remove some embedded fonts you should remember this regarding such PDF files: